In Brexit Britain, battling home lenders chase risk and pensioners

 Unlike the United States, where banks have pulled back from the mortgage market in the wake of the financial crisis, Britain’s largest lenders have maintained a steady grip.

-Regulations introduced in January have also had the unintended consequence of strengthening the hands of the big five banks— Lloyds Banking Group, Santander, Royal Bank of Scotland, Barclays and HSBC.
+Regulations introduced in January have also had the unintended consequence of strengthening the hands of the big five banks— Lloyds Banking Group (LLOY.L), Santander (SAN.MC), Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L).

 Along with Nationwide Building Society, the No 2 mortgage provider which has made a push into lending to older customers, those six lenders have held 70 percent of the market since 2009, according to data from UK Finance.